1-800-460-5597 (US & Canada)

 Fianna Verret has worked at Norwich University for several years.
 In addition to serving as the associate program director for the Master of Arts in Diplomacy program and being an alumna of the diplomacy program herself, she has taught undergraduate international relations courses online and a world economy class on the Norwich University campus.
 She previously taught English as a Second Language (ESL) for the Vermont Refugee Resettlement Program, working with a diverse population of students from the global community.
 She has a BA in English Literature with a Russian Language and Literature Minor from Saint Michael's College, and an MA in diplomacy with a concentration in conflict management and resolution from Norwich University.

-Charles Lerche is the associate program director (academics) for the Master of Arts in Diplomacy program.
+Charles Lerche is the associate program director (academics) for the Master of Arts in Diplomacy program and teaches Theory and the International System, Conflict Avoidance, Prevention and Containment, and American Foreign Policy.
 He holds a BA in history, an MA in international studies and a PhD in political science.
 He has taught at several universities around the world, including three in Nigeria; the Free University of Brussels; the University of Maastricht (the Netherlands); and Boston University in the Overseas Program.
 Besides Norwich University, he currently teaches adjunct courses for the Troy University (Alabama) eCampus.
 His research interests include Third World politics and international relations with an emphasis on Africa, and peace and conflict studies.
-He co-authored Concepts of International Politics in Global Perspective and edited two volumes of essays on world order studies.
+Charles has co-authored Concepts of International Politics in Global Perspective and The Implementation of Peace Accords: From Piecemeal to Peacebuiliding and edited two volumes of essays on world order studies.
 He has published articles in a variety of scholarly journals including inter alia, The Journal of African and Asian Studies, The Journal of African Studies, The International Journal of Peace Studies, Peace and Conflict Studies and International Politics.
 He is also a contributor to the The International Encyclopedia of Peace.

 Dan Alcorn is a proud Norwich alumnus and native Vermonter.
 He completed the masters of public administration program in 2011 and the masters of business administration program in 2015.
 In addition, he completed the certificate in teaching in learning and the certificate in continuity of governmental operations in 2012.
 Before coming to Norwich he earned a BA from Kent State University and working banking and sales.
 Dan now teaches undergraduate courses at Norwich University, the Community College of Vermont, and the College of St. Joseph.
 He sits on the Rutland City School Board, and is the Chairman of the Community High School of Vermont.
 Dan is an assistant varsity football coach for Rutland High School, and a head basketball coach for West Rutland School.
 He is married; his wife is enrolled in Norwich’s Bachelor of Science in Management Studies program, and has two young daughters.